Creating content may seem like a new concept to you, as an ecommerce business owner.

 Or maybe someone has told you about the benefits of creating content.
 Perhaps you even took their advice and did it for a while.

-The five reasons you should start creating content can be applied to all three of these types of content.
+The five reasons you should start creating content can be applied to nearly any type of content, including:

-When you sit down to write a blog post or create the outline for a video/podcast, you have to put yourself in the shoes of an expert who knows what they’re talking about.
+When you sit down to write a blog post, an email series, or to create the outline for a video/podcast, you have to put yourself in the shoes of an expert who knows what they’re talking about.

 Because if you can’t, then your content will come out mediocre at best.

-Get used to writing content on a regular basis and you’ll constantly position yourself as an authority – which will attract tons of followers and leads – a huge perk of creating content.
+Get used to writing content on a regular basis and you’ll position yourself as an authority – which will attract tons of followers and leads – a huge perk of creating content.

 More traffic = more leads = more customers.

-Whether you create consistent podcasts on iTunes, videos on Youtube, or blogs on your website, the different pieces of content will begin to attract visitors, viewers and listeners.
+Whether you create consistent podcasts, videos, or blogs on your website, the different pieces of content will begin to attract visitors, viewers and listeners.

 In the content world, you truly do reap what you sow.